JustinBLDang/justinbldang.github.io/index.md

 toc: true
 ---
 I am a CS Instructor, I teach k-12 students about the fundamentals of programming and build projects HS students use to display in their portfolio.
-I am working on a ML rocket recovery simulator and VR Speech and Debate simulator for two of my students who will be applying to competitive schools like the top UC's and Ivy League universities.
-I've had to learn new tools(MLAgents(GAIL, Behavioral Cloning, Experiment Design), ChatGPT API, http-server, Reinforced Learning) to bring my students projects to life and to teach my students how they can use them.
+I currently work on ML rocket recovery simulator and VR Speech and Debate simulator projects for my students who apply to competitive universities.
+I learn new tools*(MLAgents(GAIL, Behavioral Cloning, Experiment Design), ChatGPT API, http-server, Reinforced Learning)* with each student to bring their projects to life and to provide my students an understanding of the tools, project, and goal.

 Outside of work, I have a multi-disciplinary study.
-I started off in Game Development for Unity in HS, then went on to algorithms/embedded systems/AI/ML/Computer Networking in College.
-And finally, I'm working on web projects(Display Current Track(Spotify Widget) and Personal Website).
-I've never stuck to one area because I **like** solving problems.
-Since I've been exposed to so many fields, it was natural for me to explore a variety of problems.
-I'm experienced with learning new skills and studying.
+I created work in Game Development in HS, algorithms/embedded systems/AI/ML/Computer Networking in College.
+Today, I am working on Web Development projects*(Display Current Track(Spotify Widget) and Personal Website)*.
+I've invested my time across different programming fields because problem solving methods have overlap.
+Learning about these has helped me bridge my understanding and help me in my current job, where I have to pick up new tools for every student project.

-I'm self-motivated and hard working.
-I'm proud of my work and am continuously improving to reflect that.
+Because of my work environment and hobbies, I'm adaptable and quickly learn.
+Due to my work in many different fields, I'm confident I can solve a problem; its only a matter of time.

 ## Projects